Lori Norwood: Career

 Norwood was banned from competition after testing positive for Gamma-Butyrolactone at the 1986 World Modern Pentathlon Championships.
-During her two and a half year ban, Norwoood resumed her post-secondary studies and returned to competition in 1989.
+During her two and a half year ban, Norwood resumed her post-secondary studies and returned to competition in 1989.
 Upon her return, she won back to back medals at the World Modern Pentathlon Championships with a gold in 1989 and a silver in 1990.
 With her gold medal in 1989, Norwood became the first woman of the United States to win a world title in modern penthatlon.

 Outside of the World Championships, Norwood won a bronze at the 1986 Goodwill Games and a silver at the 1989 United States National Pentathlon Championships.
 She won additional gold medals at the 1990 Goodwill Games and U.S. National Pentathlon Championships.
 Her total of 5,604 points was a world record at the 1990 National Championships.

 After her retirement from modern pentathlon in 1991, Norwood became a sculptor.
 She completed projects for cities in the Southern United States before going to Lawrence, Kansas in 2007.
 Among her works is a sculpture she made for the 2012 Summer Olympics titled The All-Around Athlete.
 Apart from sculpting, Norwood became a marathon runner in the early 1990s and won multiple races including the 1992 Austin Marathon.